 Well, in all of those nine months, he did what he did best: he tinkered.

 Never once did he check out the books Pepper had picked up for him, nor did he thumb through the fruit-colored tabs she had placed on each of the “Daddy” chapters.
-Stark was still getting used to the fact that someone would soon call him “daddy,” and there was no way he could handle seeing it written in black and white on a page.
+Stark was still getting used to the fact that someone would soon call him “daddy,” and there was no way he could handle seeing it written in black-and-white on a page.
 Having it in a book made it seem too real and too close.
 It gave him panic attacks, which he hadn’t had since his major tinkering days.
+He had longed to leave those days far behind him.
 Now, he missed those days.

 It only made it worse when they found out they were going to have a boy.
 The thought of a smaller version of him, running around and humping everything in sight, made him feel ill.
 Having one Stark in the world was bad enough, but how could the world handle two?
 He pitied the kid’s kindergarten teacher.
 Oh God, he would have a child in kindergarten.
 He was getting too close, and he could already feel the familiar fear-induced sweat beads forming on his brow.

 ‘Pepper, I can make you one.
-A few sheep, a sewing machine, a few sanitation chemical washes and I’ll have you the greatest body pillow known to man.’
+A few sheep, a sewing machine, a few sanitary, chemical washes, and I’ll have you the greatest body pillow known to man.’

 ‘Tony, I don’t want one of your creations.
 I want a normal, human-made body pillow.’